January 2024: Understanding Key Tax Updates

 The superannuation guarantee rate will rise again on 1 July 2024 to 11.5%.

-- The Skills and Training Boost ends on 30 June 2024.
-The boost provides a bonus deduction equal to 20% of eligible expenditure for external training provided to your workers for costs incurred between 29 March 2022 and 30 June 2024.
+• The Skills and Training Boost ends on 3 June 2024.
+The boost provides a bonus deduction equal to 20% of eligible expenditures on external training for your workers for costs incurred between 29 March 2022 and 30 June 2024.

-- The Small Business Energy Incentive is scheduled to end on 30 June 2024, although legislation to introduce this concession still hasn’t passed through Parliament.
-The incentive is intended to provide an additional 20% deduction on the cost of eligible depreciating assets that support electrification and more efficient use of energy.
+• The Small Business Energy Incentive will expire on 30 June 2024, although legislation to introduce this concession still hasn’t passed Parliament.
+The incentive is intended to provide an additional 20% deduction on the cost of eligible depreciating assets that support electrification and more efficient energy use.

-The instant asset write-off for businesses with group turnover of less than $10m is due to reduce back to $1,000 from 1 July 2024.
-The cost threshold is meant to be $20,000 for the 2024 financial year, but legislation relating to this measure hasn’t passed through Parliament yet.
+From July 2024, the instant asset write-off for businesses with group turnover of less than $10m will be reduced to $1,000.
+The cost threshold is meant to be $20,000 for the 2024 financial year, but legislation relating to this measure has yet to go through Parliament.

 New rules for fixed-term contracts

-Starting from 6 December 2023, there are new regulations surrounding fixed-term contracts that every employer in Australia should be aware of.
-Fixed-term contracts are employment agreements that have a predetermined end date, such as contracts based on specific time periods or seasons.
+Starting on 6 December 2023, new regulations surrounding fixed-term contracts will be in place, and every employer in Australia should be aware of them.
+Fixed-term contracts are employment agreements with a predetermined end date, such as contracts based on specific periods or seasons.

-One key change is that employers must now provide employees entering into new fixed-term contracts with a Fixed Term Contract Information Statement (FTCIS).
-This statement offers essential details about fixed-term employment, clarifying the circumstances under which fixed-term contracts are permitted.
-It’s crucial for both employers and employees to ensure compliance with this requirement.
+One key change is that employers must provide employees entering new fixed-term contracts with a Fixed Term Contract Information Statement (FTCIS).
+This statement offers essential details about fixed-term employment and clarifies the circumstances under which fixed-term agreements are permitted.
+Both employers and employees must ensure compliance with this requirement.

-Additionally, there are restrictions on the use of fixed-term contracts, although some exceptions apply.
-These limitations do not extend to casual employees.
-These changes aim to enhance transparency and fairness in employment agreements, benefiting both employers and employees.
+Additionally, there are restrictions on using fixed-term contracts, although some exceptions apply.
+These limitations do not tend to affect employees.
+These changes aim to enhance transparency and fairness in employment agreements, benefiting employers and employees.

 Limitations on Fixed-Term Contracts

-There are specific rules governing the use of fixed-term contracts, commonly referred to as limitations.
-These regulations come into effect for fixed-term contracts established on or after 6 December 2023, unless certain exceptions apply.
+Specific rules govern the use of fixed-term contracts, commonly called imitations.
+These regulations apply to fixed-term contracts established on or after 6 December 2023 unless certain exceptions apply.

 Protections for employees

-Employers can’t take certain actions to purposely avoid these rules.
+Employers can’t take scan’tic actions to avoid these rules purposely.

-These are called the anti-avoidance protections.
+These are called anti-avoidance protections.
 These protections include:

-- changing the type of work or tasks that an employee does or changing the employment relationship.
+• changing the type of work or tasks an employee does or the employment relationship.

-If an employer does any of these things, it may also be adverse action.
-Find out more about adverse action at Protections at work.
+If an employer does any of these things, it may also take any adverse action.
+Find out more about adverse action at Protections at Work.

 Tax on super balances above $3m hits Parliament